jburn/kyykka-editor/README.md

-# Kyykka Editor
+# Kyykkä Editor

 Copyright © 2026 jburn and contributors.

-A desktop application for marking impacts in a kyykka match video and rendering a compact highlight video around those moments.
+A desktop application for marking impacts in a kyykkä match video and rendering a compact highlight video around those moments.

 ## Features